Markelle Fultz Player Props: Magic vs. Bucks

 Markelle Fultz Insights vs. the Bucks

-- This season, he's put up 8.4% of the Magic's attempted field goals, as he's averaging 10.9 per contest.
+- Fultz has taken 10.8 shots per game this season and made 5.5 per game, which account for 8.6% and 9.2%, respectively, of his team's total.

-- The Magic rank 20th in possessions per game with 101.6.
-His opponents, the Bucks, have one of the slowest tempos with 102.0 possessions per contest.
+- Fultz's opponents, the Bucks, have one of the slowest offensive tempos, ranking 25th, averaging 101.9 possessions per game, while his Magic average 101.7 per game, which ranks 18th among NBA teams.

-- Conceding 111.1 points per game, the Bucks are the fourth-ranked squad in the NBA defensively.
+- The Bucks are the fifth-best defensive squad in the NBA, allowing 111.5 points per game.

-- On the boards, the Bucks have allowed 44.2 rebounds per game, which puts them 20th in the league.
+- On the glass, the Bucks have conceded 44.3 rebounds per game, which puts them 20th in the NBA.

-- In terms of assists, the Bucks are No. 1 in the league, giving up 22.8 per contest.
+- Looking at assists, the Bucks have given up 22.8 per contest, best in the NBA.

-- Looking at 3-pointers, the Bucks are fourth in the NBA, conceding 11.5 makes per game.
+- In terms of 3-pointers, the Bucks are fourth in the league, allowing 11.5 makes per game.

 Markelle Fultz vs. the Bucks